hariirawan/flutter-clean-architecture-with-cubit/README.md

 New project for interview test and implementation clean architecture

 ## Project Structure

-.
-├── ...
+### A typical top-level directory layout

 ├── lib
 │   ├── cubit                    # State Management
-│   ├── data               # Busines Logic (Database, API, LocalStorage)
+│   ├── data                     # Business Logic (Database, API, LocalStorage)
-|   |  ├── models          # This directory contains the definitions of data models used in the application
+│   │   ├── models               # Definitions of data models used in the application
-|   |  ├── repositories    # This is where you place classes responsible for managing data resources
+│   │   ├── repositories         # Classes responsible for managing data resources
-|   |  ├── services        # This directory contains service logic required in the application
+│   │   └── services             # Service logic required in the application
 │   ├── presentation             # Handle UI
 │   └── ...                      # etc.
-└── ...
+└──